Fuzzy Faces Refuge Programs for Humans

 - Volunteer opportunities at the Refuge feeding and caring for the horses.

 - Volunteer opportunities with/for others who are in need of therapeutic activities at the farm.

 Individuals benefit from equine therapy as it restores a sense of self, helps renew their quality of life and can assist an entire family to regain hope for the future.

 We believe in using the horse as a modality to improve and change lives for those who have fought for our freedom!

-Freedom Steps is a PATH Int'l (Professional Association of Therapeutic Horsemanship) riding program at Fuzzy Faces Refuge, offering private or semi-private riding lessons for people with a variety of special needs.
+Freedom Steps is a PATH Int'l (Professional Association of Therapeutic Horsemanship) riding program at Fuzzy Faces Refuge, offering private or semi-private riding lessons for children and adults with a variety of special needs.
 Our purpose is to provide a therapeutic experience for each rider by combining riding skills with games and activities to enhance strength, balance and maximize potential while having fun!